d2d-weizhi/aceit-dashboard/README.md

     └── supabase/           # Database configuration
 ```

+## Development Manifesto

+### 1. Build It "Slow"

+- Ever since my recent freelance work on the [Satori PageBuilder](https://dev.to/d2d_weizhi/from-user-to-builder-how-i-built-a-pagebuilder-in-5-weeks-2oif), I have discovered that by being deliberate, precise may seem slow at first, but over time, I also discovered that I have ZERO reworks.
+And in many cases, I only have to do something just once.
+- Doing something slow also means taking the time to understand the problem, and then breaking it down into smaller parts and tackling them with absolutely clarity.

+> "Building something fast doesn’t make you the best.
+Building it once and building it well almost guarantees you’ll be faster than the next guy, who’s stuck redoing their work again and again to get it right."

+### 2. Patterns are your friend, but not your prison.

+- What is amazing about having worked on the PageBuilder project before this is that I now have a proven, successful pattern I can replicate.
+- With a proven working pattern for my dev workflow, I don't have to crack my head on trying to figure something out from scratch.
+- Sure, in some aspects of this showcase-worthy project, I may need to adopt a slightly different pattern & workflow to suit the needs of this project (or whatever it is I am working on at that present moment).
+- Most important point: See the patterns and don't be afraid to stick with what works best.

+### 3. Reflect Often (Why I Actually Maintain a Meticulous Dev Log)

+- Now that I have experienced just how powerful and invaluable these dev logs are, I can't never go back to the way things were before.
+- It might seem like overkill for some folks, reading and seeing all of this details on my thought-processes and strategies, ideation and occasional rantings.
+- But for me, this is a roadmap, maybe even a track record, a history of everything that I have done.
+Recorded in real-time.
+- It also helps to keep me honest.

 ## Development Philosophy

 This project emphasizes **deliberate development** - building systematically with attention to: